therabidbanana/vimfiles/README.md

 To install the files and default configuration run the following:

-    homesick clone git@github.com:factorylabs/vimfiles.git
+    homesick clone therabidbanana/vimfiles
-    cd ~/.homesick/repos/vimfiles
-    bash install.sh
-    homesick symlink vimfiles -f
+    homesick symlink vimfiles

-\* If you don't have commit rights use `homesick clone https://github.com/factorylabs/vimfiles.git`

 This will install the default configuration files/directories, submodules, and create symbolic links for bundles and snippets.
-Most of the heavy lifting is done by the [install script][install.sh].
+Most of the heavy lifting is done by the [install script][install.sh], which should automatically run upon homesick clone.

 At this point you should have a default setup ready to rock.
 You're going to want to tune it a bit to your environment, so go forth and "Pimp Your Ride".